DESTRealm/optionally/README.md

 ## Basic Usage

-Using optionally is trivial.
+Using Optionally is trivial.
 First, simply copy (or clone) the repository into a handy spot (like "lib") and include it:

 ```php